 - Violence also prevents girls from accessing and completing education – often girls are forced to walk long distances to school placing them at an increased risk of gender-based violence (GBV) including sexual exploitation and abuse and sexual harassment (SEA/SH) and many experience violence while at school.
 In addition to having serious consequences for their mental and physical health and overall well-being - this leads to lower attendance and higher dropout rates among them.
 Adolescent pregnancies can be a result of sexual violence or sexual exploitation.
 Girls who become pregnant often face significant stigma, and even discrimination, from their communities.
 The burden of stigma, compounded by unequal gender norms, can lead girls to drop out of school early and not return.

-Child marriage is also a critical challenge.
-Child brides are much more likely to drop out of school and complete fewer years of education than their peers who marry later.
-This affects the education and health of their children, as well as their ability to earn a living.
-According to a recent report, more than 41,000 girls under the age of 18 marry every day.
+- Child marriage is also a critical challenge.
+Girls who marry young are much more likely to drop out of school, complete fewer years of education than their peers who marry later.
+They are also more likely to have children at a young age and are exposed to higher levels of violence perpetrated by their partner.
+In turn, this affects the education and health of their children, as well as their ability to earn a living.
+Indeed, girls with secondary schooling are up to six times less likely to marry as those children with little or no education.
+According to a 2017 report,[LSM1] more than 41,000 girls under the age of 18 marry every day.